he134543/convert-kml-to-csv-and-shp/README.md

 Or if you don't want to mess up with environmental setting.
 You can directly use the exe file(for Windows user).
 --
 --

-## How I get a csv or shp from the kml
+## How I get a csv or shp from the kml.
+--
 Run the kml-csv.py (or kml-shp-polygon.py), input your kml address and output dir you want to store the shp files.
---
---

 ## What if I don't want polygon?
 Transoform your kml to csv.
 And import your csv file to QGIS.